-Bamboo 6.3 Release Notes
+Bamboo 6.3 release notes

 Bamboo YAML Specs

 As an alternative to using Bamboo Java Specs, Bamboo 6.3 allows you to create simple plans using Bamboo YAML Specs in no time.
-Just use one of the templates we provide and you're ready to start commiting your files to a repository.
+Just use one of the templates we provide and you're ready to start committing your files to a repository.

 New repository-stored Bamboo Specs protection